List of famous failed startups and businesses in India - Updated 2023

 Dial A Celeb

 Dial A Celeb was a short-lived but exciting business idea.

-Dial A Celeb offered video chat with celebrities, booking celebs for events like weddings, anniversaries.
+Dial A Celeb offered video chats with celebrities, booking celebs for events like weddings, and anniversaries.

 The company also gave fans opportunities to have birthdays and celebrity signed products like teddy bears and diaries.